ablasbl/Dissertation/ReadMe.txt

 To input the details for the front page for both the dissertation and the synopsis, go to the style file (.sty) in the packages folder.

-If you find any problems, any solutions to existing problems, any useful packages that should be included to make the template better, contact me on alison.baldacchino.10@um.edu.mt.
+If you find any problems, any solutions to existing problems, any useful packages that should be included to make the template better, kindly contact me on alison.baldacchino.10@um.edu.mt.

 GOOD LUCK!!